RMIT-University-Medical-Radiations/HFLung-segmentation/README.md

 These instructions assume the pipeline is executed on a remote GPU compute machine running a Linux distributuon OS.
 We use Ubuntu 22.04.

-The base directory for processing (i.e. raw data, interim results, outputs) on the remote machine:
+The base directory for processing (i.e. raw data, interim results, outputs) is required:
 - `/mnt/data/datasets/RNSH_HFlung`

 with the following subdirectories